walze/waffles/README.md

 npm install @datacamp/waffles
 ```

-Install peer dependencies, if you haven't already:
+Install peer dependencies (if you haven't already):

 ```bash
 # with yarn